 - handful of fresh mint leaves, chopped

-(ie: a couple big scoops)
+- about ¼ cup of pesto (ie: a couple big scoops)

-– an equal dollop of mascarpone ^
+- an equal-sized dollop of mascarpone ^

 - dried rosemary